Setting rates as a freelance graphic designer can be tricky. For some projects, it can be difficult to know how much time it will take.

 Once, not too long after I finished my journalism degree, I was asked to design a logo.
 I had taken a graphic design class, and a Flash class, and I thought I could handle it.
-I quoted a price that I thought seemed reasonable for a logo, was accepted, and then got to work.
+I quoted a price that I thought seemed reasonable for a logo, was accepted and got to work.

 I made the decision never to take on graphic design work again.
-But the experience taught me a little bit about setting rates as a freelance graphic designer:
+But the experience taught me a little bit about setting rates as a freelance graphic designer.

 Hourly vs. Per-Project